robert-richardson-1/robert-richardson-1/README.md

 *   I have a love for trivia, specifically sports/NFL-related 🏈
 *   I learned how to sail this past summer ⛵
 *   I really enjoy the story of the S.S.
 Edmund Fitzgerald 🚢
+*   I love a good game of euchre ♦️
 ---
 <p align="center">
 </p>